Find out why the squat might be the key to staying independent—and the best way to do them for your body.

 Need to Make It Easier?
 Do This

 If a bodyweight squat is too challenging for any reason—strength, pain, or mobility issues—you have a few options for making it easier.
 First, you can start your squat from a seated position, Jack says.
 Simply sit down, and plant your feet on the floor.
-From there, keep your chest up, knees out, and push down through the ground to stand up.
-Lower back down to sit in the chair.
+From there, keep your chest up, knees out, and push down through the floor to stand up.
+Lower back down to the chair.

 If you have a knee issue that hurts when you squat, start from a seated position and push up just a couple inches.
 Once you feel some tension, release to sit back down.
 Even with this small range of motion, you’ll still build strength in your legs, hips, and core.